dart-embla/embla_templates/README.md

   ),
   new HttpBootstrapper(
     pipeline: pipe(
-      (View view) { // Will be responding to each request
+      (ViewComposer view) { // Will be responding to each request

         // Given the configuration in the TemplatingBootstrapper,
         // `render` will look for `web/index.hbs` or `web/index.html`